aydini/MP-Traces/README.md

 sudo apt-get install moreutils
 ```

 Start a screen session.
-Then, start ss to collect statistics on port 80 and save output every 0.1 sec to a text file (see content of startSS.bash in the repo and below)
+Run [startSS.bash](startSS.bash) to start ss to collect statistics on port 80 and save output every 0.1 sec to a text file

 ```
 outDir=/mnt/MP-TRACE-FILES